Unveiling Gender Dynamics in Introductory Physics Labs: DISCUSSION

 Qualitative analysis of open-ended survey responses highlighted several factors contributing to students’ comfort in the laboratory.
 Students most often cited prior knowledge and experience, supportive group dynamics, helpful instructors, and clear instructions as factors that increased their comfort.
 Conversely, discomfort was associated with unclear instructions, lack of experience, and feeling overlooked or undervalued within group settings.
 Notably, some female students specifically mentioned the impact of gender representation and stereotype threat, describing hesitancy to participate fully in male-dominated groups and concerns about being judged based on gender.
 These themes are consistent with prior research emphasizing the importance of social and instructional support, clear communication, and attention to gender dynamics in fostering comfortable and engaging STEM lab environments~\cite{shapiro2012role, PhysRevPhysEducRes.18.010106}.

-Although only a minority of students provided detailed accounts of gender-related barriers, the experiences shared by female students included feeling assumed to be less competent by male peers, being overlooked during group work, and reluctance to share opinions for fear of being dismissed.
+Although only a minority of students provided detailed accounts of gender-related barriers, the experiences shared by a few female students included feeling assumed to be less competent by male peers, being overlooked during group work, and reluctance to share opinions for fear of being dismissed.
+It is important to note that several male students also reported gender-related challenges, albeit without detailed elaboration, suggesting that gender dynamics can be complex and affect multiple groups in different ways.
 While these experiences were not universal, they reflect well-documented issues such as implicit bias, stereotype threat, and exclusion in STEM learning environments~\cite{Charlesworth2019GenderSTEM, 10.1119/perc.2022.pr.dew, 10.1088/1361-6404/abd597, 10.1088/1361-6404/ab7831, PhysRevPhysEducRes.16.010129, 10.1103/physrevphyseducres.14.020123}.
 The fact that these issues were reported by a minority of students does not diminish their significance; rather, it underscores how subtle gender dynamics can affect participation and a sense of belonging, even when overall participation rates do not show differences.
 This highlights the value of qualitative methods in understanding equity in STEM education, as aggregate statistics can obscure the lived experiences of marginalized groups.